davidxhk/pova/README.md

 # `pova`

-> Flexible validation framework for modern JavaScript apps.
+> Flexible validation for interactive forms

-In today’s digital landscape, real-time feedback is crucial for enhancing user experience and boosting conversion rates.
-Achieving this often requires validation on both the client-side and server-side.
-However, with the rise of server-side rendering in frameworks such as React, this task has become increasingly complex.
-That’s why I decided to build `pova` — a tiny but versatile framework for developing validation pipelines that work seamlessly across the client and the server.

-`pova` (**P**lugin-**O**riented **VA**lidation) is a lightweight, plugin-based validation framework designed for maximum flexibility and extensibility.
-Inspired by dependency injection and inversion of control, `pova` gives you full ownership of the validation process unlike other validation libraries that abstract away the validation logic.
-You control every stage of validation with your own plugins, and handle validation state changes with your own event listeners.
-Most importantly, `pova` is built with vanilla JavaScript, so it can be incorporated into any JavaScript framework.
+`pova` (**P**lugin-**O**riented **VA**lidation) is a lightweight, plugin-based validation framework for building interactive forms with real-time feedback.

+With `pova`, you can easily create flexible and extensible validation pipelines to handle even your most complex validation requirements.

+`pova` gives you full control of your validation process, and allows you to conduct validation on the server-side seamlessly.

+Start building interactive forms today with `pova`.

+## Key Features

+- **Flexible Fixture System**: Register any form control element or custom object as a [fixture](#fixtures) to access it during validation.
+Validate any data source in real-time.

+- **Modular Plugin Architecture**: Tailor your custom validation pipeline with synchronous or asynchronous [plugins](#plugins).
+Handle anything from simple validations to complex multi-input checks and [server requests](#example-asynchronous-validation), and even [with debouncing](#example-debouncing-server-requests).

+- **Event-Driven State Management**: Capture and handle real-time validation changes with [event listeners](#event-driven-state-management).
+Update your components with the latest validation state and avoid issues like stale data or excessive re-renders.

+- **Framework-Agnostic**: Integrate with any JavaScript framework or even vanilla JS.
+Zero dependencies required.

 ## Quick Start

-Install via npm:
+1. Install via npm:

 ```bash
 npm install pova
 ```

-Create `Validator` instance:
+2. Create `Validator` instance:

 ```javascript
 import { Validator } from "pova"